Federal Reserve’s Monetary Policy and China’s Economic Support Plan Propel Stock Markets: An Analysis

 2023-10-11 06:02:58

 Someone seems to have rewritten the synopsis of the Fed’s series of twists and turns on rates this week.
 For what ?
 I don’t know, but this had the gift of putting the stock markets back on track.
-Investors celebrated results boosted by mind-blowing price increases at PepsiCo, while being concerned about the end of overgrowth at LVMH.
-All with the 27th annual version of the rumor about a support plan in China.
+Investors celebrated results boosted by mind-blowing price increases at PepsiCo, while being concerned regarding the end of overgrowth at LVMH.
+All with the 27th annual version of the rumor regarding a support plan in China.

 The equity markets have clearly regained their Mojo this week, speculating on two of their favorite themes, the reduction in key rates in the United States and the arrival of a recovery plan in China.
 On the first point, it is difficult to blame the financiers for moving too quickly, since it is the American central bankers themselves who seem to have suddenly decided to pave the way for a less punitive monetary policy.
 This convergence of speeches is quite suspicious, since even the Fed hawks seem to be becoming gentle as doves.
 From there to thinking that there is a coordinated communication plan deployed by the central bank, there is only one step that I cannot take due to lack of tangible evidence.
 But there is never smoke without fire in the Fed’s strategies.
 Yesterday, it was the president of the Atlanta Fed, Raphael Bostic, who gave his little soothing speech, explaining that the American central bank does not need to continue raising its rates and that no recession doesn’t show up.
 At the same time, Bostic is almost the leader of the doves, which puts his position into perspective.
 No, what has most impressed markets in recent days is some form of softening of the bullish rhetoric coming from several hawkish representatives in recent days, including Mary Daly, Lorie Logan, Christopher Waller and Neel Kashkari.

 Why is the Fed orchestrating a shift in its announcements?
-This is the question of the moment, especially after the conservative approach that she seemed to adopt during the September 20 meeting, visible in particular in her famous dot graph.
+This is the question of the moment, especially following the conservative approach that she seemed to adopt during the September 20 meeting, visible in particular in her famous dot graph.
 Perhaps central bankers have favorable inflation statistics that the market doesn’t have?
 Or, less enthusiastically, are they alarmed by the deterioration of certain indicators?
 The impact of the emerging conflict in the Middle East, on the other hand, seems too fresh to have played a role in this turnaround.
 Investors, for their part, are enjoying it since the declarations of the members of the Fed are in line with their forecasts on the evolution of key rates.

 This is the first and most fundamental explanation for the renewed strength of the stock markets this week.
 The second, which had an accelerating effect on yesterday’s session alone, is the return of the revenge of the counter-attack of the rumor on a plan to support the economy in China.
 This famous plan which is part of the register of things that we wait for but which never arrive, like the Arlesienne, the American recession, Godot, the reduction of the budget deficit and now autumn, since it is 30 degrees in Annecy on October 11.
 Well, it came out of the hat yesterday during the day.
 Bloomberg revealed that Beijing plans to increase its budget deficit for 2023 to launch a series of measures to boost the economy.
 All this remains extremely vague, but enough to strengthen the appetite of financiers.
-In Europe, mining stocks or stocks exposed to Chinese consumption, including luxury goods, immediately reacted positively to the rumor, contributing for example to bringing the gains of the French CAC40 to 2% at the end of the afternoon, the strongest rise in the index for months.
+In Europe, mining stocks or stocks exposed to Chinese consumption, including luxury goods, immediately reacted positively to the rumor, contributing for example to bringing the gains of the French CAC40 to 2% at the end of the followingnoon, the strongest rise in the index for months.

 Well, that was before the publication of LVMH’s third quarter sales, which were the attraction of the evening.
 The group has not been unworthy, but the slowdown in organic growth to ordinary levels makes the narrative of the extraordinary sectoral rise of recent years more difficult to maintain.
 The stock was in sharp decline post-closing, although it has already lost 12% in three months.
 We’ll have to wait until the dust settles to determine whether the story is broken or just damaged.
 Previously, PepsiCo kicked off the quarterly earnings season with well-received numbers.
 The American offset the pressure on volumes with fairly impressive price increases: this is the seventh consecutive quarter that the group’s prices have seen double-digit increases.
 But as long as it happens, why deprive yourself?
 It’s good for the results.
 Less for purchasing power and for the phantasmagoric sharing of efforts to limit inflation.

 To be continued today, producer prices in the United States in August (2:30 p.m.) and the minutes of the last Fed meeting (8:00 p.m.), the content of which we however partly know since the September meeting gave rise to updating the expectations of the institution and its members.
-Vigilance also on gas prices in Europe, which jumped to a seven-month peak, after suspicions of sabotage of the gas pipeline linking a Finnish LNG terminal to Estonia.
+Vigilance also on gas prices in Europe, which jumped to a seven-month peak, following suspicions of sabotage of the gas pipeline linking a Finnish LNG terminal to Estonia.

 In Asia Pacific, the little music of the Chinese recovery plan, despite its nebulosity at this stage, is helping to keep the indices in the green.
 Japan and mainland China are up slightly, but Hong Kong (+1.2%) and especially South Korea (+2.2%) are rushing into the breach.
 India and Australia grew by 0.6%.
-European leading indicators are slightly bearish after their feverish outbreak the day before, but American futures are looking upwards, which could help create a buoyant flow on the old continent during the session.
+European leading indicators are slightly bearish following their feverish outbreak the day before, but American futures are looking upwards, which might help create a buoyant flow on the old continent during the session.

 Today’s economic highlights